hiromis/notes/Lesson1.md

 It's very likely that if you try to run this, you'll get an out of memory error and that's because it's just trying to do too much - too many parameter updates for the amount of RAM you have.
 That's easily fixed. `ImageDataBunch` constructor has a parameter at the end `bs` - a batch size.
 This basically says how many images do you train at one time.
 If you run out of memory, just make it smaller.

-It's fine to use a smaller bath size.
+It's fine to use a smaller batch size.
 It might take a little bit longer.
 That's all.
 So that's just one number you'll need to try during the week.

 ```python
 learn.fit_one_cycle(8, max_lr=slice(1e-3))